Kristijan Ipša

-Kristijan Ipša (born 4 April 1986) is a Croatian footballer of Slovenian heritage who plays as a central defender.
+Kristijan Ipša (born 4 April 1986) is a Croatian former professional footballer who played as a central defender.
 He is a former Croatian youth international.

 Club career

 Born in Poreč, Ipša started his professional career in the youth ranks of NK Varteks.
 He became a regular in the Varteks squad in 2004 at just 18 years of age.
 His stellar defensive play was noticed and in the summer of 2007 he made a move to FC Energie Cottbus, thought to be worth around 500 thousand Euros.
 In January 2016 he signed half-year contract with Piast Gliwice with option of extending for one more year.

 International career

-Ipša has represented the youth ranks of the Croatian national team at the U17, U19 and U21 levels, and has been capped a total of 41 times, scoring two goals.
-He was a regular at the Croatian national under-21 team.
+Ipša has represented the youth ranks of the Croatia national team at the U17, U19 and U21 levels, and has been capped a total of 41 times, scoring two goals.
+He was a regular at the Croatia national under-21 team.